 Your program design may include online learning, social learning, ILT (instructor-led training), or a blended learning strategy.

-Remember: Most employees want to choose when, how, and what they learn, which is why you should develop a personalized learning journey for each employee.
+Remember: Most employees want to choose when, how, and what they learn, which is why you should develop a personalised learning journey for each employee.

 Give them autonomy in their learning, include gamified elements that keep them motivated, and provide a continual learning experience that spans a longer period of time.